JamesCarvell/Room-Booking-Webapp/README.md

 ### calendar_script.js
 * Add inner-date css class to dates between start and end date
 * Add hover text to calendar for unavailable/past days
-* Add alerts for whether booking succeeds, and when a range of dates with an included unavailable date is selected

 ### index.html
 * Improve the page layout/style